HugoKempfer/Epitech-ECS-RType/README.md

 A lot of inspiration came from the Rust Amethyst project and more specifically its SpECS module.

 This architectural pattern mostly follows the Mixin design and composition over inheritance movance.
-All relations between entities and components are made at runtime and are so called dynamic, which offers a lot of advantages in game design.
+All relations between entities and components are made at runtime and are so called dynamic, which offers a lot of advantages in game programming.

 https://en.wikipedia.org/wiki/Entity_component_system